jonathanbroderick/JMDb/README.md

-# ud036_StarterCode
+# Movie Trailer Center
-Source code for a Movie Trailer website.
+Source code for a Movie Trailer website project for the Udacity Full Stack Web Developer Nanodegree.

 ## Summary
 This project was written by Jonathan Broderick in April 2017.